thunderdust/Solaris/catalog.md

 4. Use the order system in our application Solaris, sales representatives can access the submitted orders from remote and do modifications or cancellations.
 The result will be effective immediately.
 Submitted orders are stored as it is for at least 24 hours, within which any modifications / cancellations are allowed.

 5. Use the tracking function in the order system of Solaris, sales representatives are able to check the real-time delivery status of any order of his clients.
 He only needs to enter the order series number, and all the information he needs will be presented, with frequent updates.
 He can also choose to receive a notification in the application when an order he is in charge of has been safely delivered to the customer.

+6. Use the training system of Solaris to help fresh sales representatives obtain required professional backgrounds.